Difference between Tae Kwon Do and Karate

 • Side Kick: A powerful kick delivered with the blade of the foot.

-• Back Kick: A kick delivered backward, often used as a counter-attack.
+• Back Kick: A kick delivered backward, often used as a counterattack.

 Karate